Author: Obstetrician Dr Peter England

 All have serious implications for your cardiac health and life expectancy.

-A visit to a dietitian can be useful to help you reduce simple carbohydrates and focus on increasing complex carbohydrates intake.
+A visit to a dietitian can be useful to help you reduce simple carbohydrates and focus on increasing complex carbohydrate intake.

-Obvious foods to look at reducing – white bread, white rice, pasta, and potato.
-All these foods are broken down into pure glucose in the blood stream and this energy is stored as increased fat.
+Obvious foods to look at reducing: white bread, white rice, pasta, and potatoes.
+These foods are broken down into pure glucose in the bloodstream, and this energy is stored as increased fat.
 The increased fat causes the derangement in hormone levels.
 Fat cells can alter female hormones into male hormone precursors and lead to unwanted signs and symptoms as mentioned above.

 PCOS treatment is aiming to reduce the impact of male hormones on the skin, acne, hirsutism and to trigger ovulation.